 I decided to sleep on it.

-The next morning, I called home to discuss the results.
+The following day, I called home to discuss the results.
 I also spoke to some of the Docs in the family.
 There were some tests that had been suggested, and I was told I should not hike again without having them done first, so I decided to get them in Colorado, and called to make appointments.
 The earliest they could schedule my tests was nine days out.
 Insurance had to approve it – I had to get in the system – yada, yada, yada.
-Forget it – I would just go see my Doctor.
+Forget it – I would see my Doctor.
+I took ar.

 A shuttle to Frisco, car rented, drive to Denver airport, and I was back in CT.
 It always amazes me that I can drive in three hours what took almost two weeks to hike.